gcallah/JohnGray/papers/callahan.md

 but of course won't be:

 "If you want to understand atheism and religion, you must forget the popular notion that they are opposites.
-If you can see what a millenarian theocracy in early 16th century monster has in common with both Bolshevik Russia and Nazi Germany, you will have a clearer view of the modern scene.
+If you can see what a millenarian theocracy in early sixteenth-century Münster has in common with both Bolshevik Russia and Nazi Germany, you will have a clearer view of the modern scene.
 If you can see how theologies that affirm the ineffability of God and some types of atheism or not so far apart, you will learn something about the limits of human understanding" (2018, p.
 158).